linigoga/linigoga/README.md

 Hello!
-My name is Lucas Ivan Inigo Gamiz, I am currently a Ph.D. candidate at the University of Strathclyde.
+My name is Lucas Ivan Inigo Gamiz, I a physics Ph.D. from the University of Strathclyde.

 My Ph.D. topic is in the theoretical study of streaming plasma instabilities, mainly the current filamentation and two-stream instability.
 In this, I've developed analytical formulations and prove these using numerical methods.
 I use mainly python to perform my data analysis and calculations.